Trustpilot

 TAKE THE TEST

-Do you feel that, despite all your efforts, your tummy never stays flat?
-Bloating is a common issue after 40, but it doesn’t have to take over your life.
-There are many simple ways to keep a flat stomach without breaking the bank or spending hours at the gym.
-Here are a few easy tips to help you maintain a flatter tummy after 40!
+Do you feel that, despite all your efforts, your stomach just will not stay flat?
+Bloating is a common problem after 40, but it does not have to take over your life.
+There are many simple ways to maintain a flat stomach without extreme constraints.
+Here are a few straightforward tips to help you keep a flat stomach after 40.

-Bloating is most often caused by a build-up of intestinal gas, directly linked to poor eating habits.
+Bloating is most often caused by the build-up of intestinal gas, directly linked to poor dietary habits.

-Estrogen levels drop, which can lead to dryness of the vaginal mucosa.
-This hormonal upheaval causes a change in the composition of the vaginal microbiota.
+Oestrogen levels decline, which can cause dryness of the vaginal mucosa.
+This hormonal upheaval leads to changes in the composition of the vaginal microbiota.

 However, some menopausal women whose flora remains dominated by protective lactobacilli experience far fewer symptoms than those whose microbiota has been altered.

 Stress is one of the main causes of bloating and digestive issues after 40.
-Taking steps to reduce your stress levels can make a real difference when it comes to keeping your tummy flat and bloat-free.
-This can mean taking time for yourself, journaling, exercising regularly, practising yoga or meditation, or talking with friends and family about what’s going on in your life.
+Taking steps to reduce your stress levels can make all the difference when it comes to maintaining a flat, bloat-free stomach.
+This can include taking time for yourself, keeping a journal, exercising regularly, practising yoga or meditation, or talking to friends and family about what is going on in your life.

 Watch what you eat and drink

-A healthy diet that’s rich in fibre can help fight bloating.
-Eating small meals throughout the day rather than large ones can also help prevent bloating by reducing pressure on your digestive system.
-In addition, it’s essential to avoid fizzy drinks and other carbonated beverages.
-The gas in these drinks makes the stomach swell and increases the tendency to bloat.
+A healthy diet rich in fibre can help ease bloating.
+Eating smaller meals throughout the day rather than large ones can also help prevent bloating by reducing pressure on your digestive system.
+In addition, it is essential to avoid fizzy drinks and other carbonated beverages.
+The gas in these drinks inflates the stomach and increases the tendency to bloat.

-Drinking plenty of water (around 8 glasses a day) is also important for managing bloating, as staying hydrated helps flush toxins from the body.
-Finally, avoiding processed foods, especially those that are high in sodium, can also help reduce bloating.
+Drinking plenty of water (around 8 glasses a day) is also important for managing bloating, as staying hydrated helps eliminate toxins from the body.
+Finally, avoiding processed foods, particularly those high in sodium, can also help reduce bloating.
 Processed foods tend to be saltier, which leads to water retention and bloating.

-Regular exercise is essential for staying fit and reducing belly fat – and you don’t need long gym sessions to do it!
+Regular exercise is essential for staying in shape and reducing abdominal fat, and lengthy gym sessions are not necessary to achieve this.

-Low-impact exercises such as walking, swimming, cycling or even yoga work wonders for reducing bloating while helping to build muscle mass, which gives us more energy throughout the day.
-Try to vary your activities during the week so you don’t get bored too quickly – it will make working out much more enjoyable!
+Low-impact exercises such as walking, swimming, cycling, or even yoga all work wonders for reducing bloating while helping to build muscle mass, which in turn provides more energy throughout the day.
+Try varying your activities throughout the week to avoid getting bored quickly -- this will make exercise much more enjoyable.

-To avoid the overproduction of gas in the intestines, it’s recommended to:
+To avoid excessive gas production in the intestines, it is advisable to:

-• Favour grilled and lean meats and poultry, as they are easy to digest.
+• Favour grilled and white meats and poultry, as they support good digestion.

-• Choose lean fish, baked in foil or grilled, as they ferment less.
+• Lean fish, cooked in foil or grilled, as they have a lower fermentation content.

-• Eat hard-boiled or poached eggs, as they are cooked without added fats.
+• Hard-boiled or poached eggs, as they are cooked without fat.

-• Prefer cooked, tender vegetables over raw ones.
-For sensitive intestines, it’s best to remove the seeds and skin, then blend them into purées.
+• Choose cooked, tender vegetables over raw ones.
+For sensitive intestines, it is best to remove the seeds and skin from vegetables, then blend them into purees.

 • Eat foods that contain both soluble and insoluble fibre.

-• Stay well hydrated with at least 1.5 L of water per day.
+• Stay well hydrated with at least 1.5 litres of water per day.

-Keeping a flat tummy after 40 isn’t impossible – it just takes a bit of effort and commitment!
-By managing your stress levels, eating a healthy diet, reducing your intake of processed foods and exercising regularly, you should start to see results in no time!
-So why not give these tips a try today?
-You never know what kind of positive changes they could bring to your life!
-Good luck!
+Keeping a flat stomach after 40 is not impossible -- it simply takes a little effort and commitment.
+By managing your stress levels, eating well, reducing your consumption of processed foods, and exercising regularly, you should start to see results before long.
+Why not put these tips into practice from today?

-Note: start with the detoxifying elixir before beginning the dietary supplement (avoid taking them at the same time).
+NB: start with the detoxifying elixir before beginning the food supplement (avoid taking both simultaneously).

 [MY] PACK RESET